Onboarding & new hires

 Before the meeting that could've been an email

 Free, no install, no facilitator.
-Start a game before the kettle's boiled.
+Start a game faster than you could schedule a meeting.